cardosoguisilva/ticket-lifecycle/README.md

 <h4>Step 1</h4>
 <p>
   <ul>
-    <li>Log into your virtual machine use this URL http://localhost/osTicket/ to make a ticket.  </li>
+    <li>Log into your virtual machine and use this URL http://localhost/osTicket/ to make a ticket.  </li>
     </ul>
 </p>